01 · Architecture

 What the operator sees

 Day-to-day, almost nothing about Hover should be visible to the operator.
 The drone shows up at 127.0.0.1 in their existing GCS software.
 The video plays in their existing viewer.
-A small admin page on the operator's laptop — port 8081, browser-only — shows live logs and a real-time loss chart for diagnostics.
-A matching page on the field proxy (port 8080) does the same on the field side.
-No SSH, no command-line, no troubleshooting guides taped to the inside of the Toughbook lid.
+When they do want to check the link, the surfaces are built in: the Hover Relay app shows live connection health and a console right where you start the relay; the CLI streams the same events with hover logs; and the dashboard shows each deployment's live status.
+No SSH, no troubleshooting guides taped to the inside of the laptop lid.

 What's optional

-- Public viewer.
-A browser URL that an incident commander can hand to a partner agency or public-information officer.
-Same drone, same feed, accessible by URL without installing anything.
+• Public viewer.
+A PIN-protected browser URL that an incident commander can hand to a partner agency or public-information officer.
+Same drone, same feed, accessible by URL with nothing to install.
+Every tier.

-- Field-side recording.
+• Field-side recording.
 The proxy continuously records H.264 to a labeled SD card.
 When the operator is done, they swap the card out and hand it to evidence, the same way they'd hand off a body-worn-camera card.
+This is the canonical recording.
+Every tier.

 Next: what to expect when bringing Hover into your operation.